 Table 2.
-Group Characteristics and Themes
+Group Characteristics and Themes.

-Group no. No. of users Theme Group Content Summary 2 2 675 Reference to Twitter users predominantly mentioned the show One other shows the Woman within their tweets, which was set to be released on the same day as Squid Game.
+Group no. No. of users Theme Group Content Summary 2 675 Reference to other shows Twitter users predominantly mentioned the show One the Woman within their tweets, which was set to be released on the same day as Squid Game.
 One the Woman is a South Korean television series aired on Seoul Broadcasting System (SBS) T.V. on September 17th, 2021.
 There was excitement that there would be many T.V. shows to watch at the same time.
-3 450 Plot discussions Twitter users predominantly conversed and shared information about the plot of the show. information about the plot of the show.
-4 414 Reference to Similarly to group 3, Twitter users predominantly other shows mentioned the show 'One the Woman' within their tweets.
-5 321 Anticipation and Excitement of show Twitter users were predominantly conversing about the anticipation of Squid Game.
+3 450 Plot discussions Twitter users predominantly conversed and shared information about the plot of the show.
+4 414 Reference to other shows Similar to group 3, Twitter users predominantly mentioned the show 'One the Woman' within their tweets.
+5 321 Anticipation and excitement of show Twitter users were predominantly conversing about the anticipation of Squid Game.
 Users also tweeted with great excitement that Gong Yoo would star in the show.
 Gong Yoo's role in the show is as 'the recruiter'.
 There was overlap with other groups as the show was compared to Alice in Borderland, Battle Royale, and Black Mirror.

-6 286 Recommendation s In this group, Twitter users predominantly recommended the show in their tweets and noted how they were looking forward to its release.
-7 279 Anticipation and Excitement Twitter users predominantly tweeted with great anticipation and seemed keen with the cast, such as Park Hae-soo, who plays the role of Cho Sang-woo.
-8 274 Reference to other shows Similarly to group 2, the show was compared to other programmes within this cluster.
+6 286 Recommendations In this group, Twitter users predominantly recommended the show in their tweets and noted how they were looking forward to its release.
+7 279 Anticipation and excitement Twitter users predominantly tweeted with great anticipation and seemed keen with the cast, such as Park Hae-soo, who plays the role of Cho Sang-woo.
+8 274 Reference to other shows Similar to group 2, the show was compared to other programmes within this cluster.
 9 261 Reference to other shows Twitter users mentioned the release of another T.V. show, Yumi's Cells which would be released at the same time as Squid Game.
 Yumi's Cells is a South Korean drama that aired on tvN (total variety Network).
-10 245 Reference to other shows Similarly to group 3, Twitter users mentioned the show 'One the Woman' within their tweets.
-11 245 Anticipation and Excitement Twitter users mentioned how they were very impressed with the promotional video of the show.
-12 219 N/A N/A 13 190 Reference to other shows Similarly to group 2, the show was compared to other programmes.
+10 245 Reference to other shows Similar to group 3, Twitter users mentioned the show 'One the Woman' within their tweets. П 245 Anticipation and excitement Twitter users mentioned how they were very impressed with the promotional video of the show.
+12 219 N/A N/A 13 190 Reference to other shows Similar to group 2, the show was compared to other programmes.